kckartik17/kckartik17.github.io/src/content/about/index.md

   - Python
 ---

 Hello!
-I'm Kartik, a software engineer based in Delhi & NCR who enjoys building things that live on the internet.
+I'm Kartik, a software developer based in Gurugram, who enjoys building things that live on the internet.
 I develop websites and mobile apps (both android & iOS) that provide intuitive, pixel-perfect user interfaces with efficient and modern backends.

-I'm currently pursuing my B.Tech. degree in Computer Science & Engineering from [The Northcap University](https://www.ncuindia.edu/), Gurugram.
+I'm a final year student pursuing my B.Tech. degree in Computer Science & Engineering from [The Northcap University](https://www.ncuindia.edu/), Gurugram.

 Here's a few technologies I've been working with recently: